-August 3, 1795: General Anthony Wayne along with William Henry Harrison, Merriweather Lewis, William Clark, William Wells, and Caleb Swan met with Native American leaders from the Wyandot, Delaware, Shawnee, Chippewa, Potawatomi, Miami, Kickapoo, Wea, and Kaskaskia tribes and signed the Treaty of Greenville which ended the Ohio Indian Wars.
+August 3, 1795: General Anthony Wayne, along with William Henry Harrison, Meriwether Lewis, William Clark, William Wells, and Caleb Swan, met with Native American leaders from the Wyandot, Delaware, Shawnee, Chippewa, Potawatomi, Miami, Kickapoo, Wea, and Kaskaskia tribes and signed the Treaty of Greenville which ended the Ohio Indian Wars.

 1800: Chillicothe becomes the first capital of the Northwest Territory.

 April 30, 1802: The Enabling Act passes through Congress.
-This began the process to admit Ohio to the United States.
+This began the process of admitting Ohio to the United States.